MrR0807/Notes/understanding-parquet-file.md

   * Recovery part two.
 Say application managed to flush Parquet file, but not sent offset to Kafka, how will we validate that we shouldn't duplicate data?
   * Should we deal somehow with possible duplication?
 Create hashcodes of each statements and check whether such statements were already processed in X time window (say we have moving 5 minutes time window).

-* General observatios about the whole flow
+* General observatios about the whole flow:
   * A very rigid and clear process of creating new tables/new schemas/new tenants/new microservices/extracting existing capabilities into microservices.
-This will affect almost all Mambu eventually.
+This will affect almost all organisation eventually.
   * Current Banking Engine has a luxury that most likely its database tables can be firstly extracted and have a baseline on which bin logs can be applied.
 What about databases that won't have a clear way to get baseline?
   * Say two tables are co-dependant in CBE.
 Entries are written one after another (transactional).
 Say that one of the tables is extracted into a microservices and has its own lifecycle.
 Say we have CDC from both of them.
 There is no way to ensure that this behaviour will be kept.
 Will we ever be required to maintain that order (like streaming with payments)?
   * We have to ensure database tables evolution without braking our whole flow.
 Checks of braking changes have to be done before application is started (does not matter if CBE or new microservices).
 Avro schemas for each table which participates in data extraction?
 Which is validated against database before starting?
 These validations have to happen both locally (so people can test locally) and in pipeline.
 If we don't ensure the validity of schema in upstream, there is little to do in say Flink/Custom Transformer App.
 The application will detect a change and will do what?
 Refuse to processes it will the amount of messages in Kafka grow?
 Or will it just ignore and introduce a breaking change for clients?